English Learning Area

 The notion of valuing certain texts as 'literature' is introduced.
 Students learn how such texts can be discussed and analysed in relation to perspectives, ideas and historical and cultural contexts.

 Students engage with a variety of genres and modes.
 They re-enact, represent and describe texts in order to display their understanding of narrative, perspective, purpose, context and argument and to defend their ideas in written and oral modes.
-Students are given further opportunities to create increasingly sophisticated and multimodal texts in groups and individually.
+Students are given further opportunities to create increasingly sophisticated texts in groups and individually.

 English aims to ensure that students: